Published on February 16, 2023 by Kamal Valecha

 About the Author

-Kamal is part of Specialised Solutions team at Acuity Knowledge Partners.
+Kamal is part of Investment Operations and Risk Services team at Acuity Knowledge Partners.
 He has over 12 years of experience in structured products domain and has worked on different aspects of structured credit deals across multiple asset classes.
 He provides structuring, collateral analysis and reconciliation support to asset finance desk of global bank in Residential, Asset backed securitization and syndicated loans.
 Kamal holds a Master of Business Administration (Finance) from ICFAI Business School, Ahmedabad.

 Like the way we think?